ManimCommunity/manim/docs/source/installation/win.rst

 Installing using Scoop
 **********************

-First you need to install Scoop, which is a command-line installer for Windows systems.
+First,    you need to install Scoop, which is a command-line installer for Windows systems.
 Please refer to `this link
 <https://scoop-docs.now.sh/docs/getting-started/Quick-Start.html>`_ for
 instructions.